blaire101/Spark-Journey-2025/README-SLA.md

 **S — Situation**

-> "At T, we had a critical daily payment report for our remittance business.
+> "we had a critical daily payment report for our remittance business.
 The Spark job was running 75 minutes and frequently crashing with OOM errors.
 This was blocking downstream reports and causing SLA breaches."

 ---